 5.2 Corporate Website

-The corporate website (www.iberdrola.com) is one of the most significant means to channel the relations of the Company with all of its Stakeholders, encourage the engagement thereof in corporate life, reinforce their sense of belonging, strengthen the IBERDROLA brand, promote the development of the Group's businesses and the digital transformation thereof, and show the Company's commitment to the provisions of the Purpose and Values of the Iberdrola group.
+The corporate website (www.iberdrola.com) is one of the most significant means to channel the relations of the Company with all of its Stakeholders, encourage the engagement thereof in corporate life, reinforce their sense of belonging, strengthen the Iberdrola brand, promote the development of the businesses of the Group’s companies and the digital transformation thereof, and show the Company's commitment to the provisions of the Purpose and Values of the Iberdrola Group.

 The Company uses the corporate website to make available to shareholders, Institutional Investors and the markets in general all information that may be of interest, thus allowing for the prompt publication thereof and the possibility of subsequent access thereto, thereby contributing to transparency as the foremost value informing the Company's relations with the markets and with the public at large.
 For these purposes, the information is provided simultaneously and is permanently updated in Spanish and English whenever possible; in the event of discrepancies, the Spanish version prevails.

-In particular, the presentations of results within the framework of any interim quarterly financial information that the Company may publish and of the half-yearly and annual financial reports, as well as any other significant economic/financial presentations, including investor activities on "capital markets day" (or any other name assigned to this event), are broadcast live in English via the Company's corporate website, along with simultaneous translation into Spanish, and interested parties are given the opportunity to ask questions.
+In particular, the presentations of results within the framework of any interim quarterly financial information that the Company may publish and of the half-yearly and annual financial reports, as well as any other significant economic/financial presentations, including investor activities on "capital markets & ESG day" (or any other name assigned to this event), are broadcast live in English via the Company's corporate website, along with simultaneous translation into Spanish, and interested parties are given the opportunity to ask questions.
 Along these lines, the Company endeavours to keep the broadcast of the full proceedings of each presentation of results available on the corporate website for a reasonable period of time.